Module Os.Name

 of_string s dermines an OS from s normalized by ASCII lowercasing.
 Unrecognized OS identifiers end up as Other with the normalized s.
 Strings printed by pp are guaranteed to parse (with the family as the identifier).

-Identifiers returned by Os.name and classified into a proper family may be classified as Other _ by this function, as the contextual information provided by uname(2) is not available.
+Identifiers returned by Os.Name.get and classified into a proper family may be classified as Other _ by this function, as the contextual information provided by uname(2) is not available.
 However if family is provided, s is simply normalized and the family of family is used in the result.

 Family constants